 Nell from Pigeon Pair and Me visited Norway and has this to say: “It’s easy to fall in love with the Norwegian capital, Oslo.
 An environmentally conscious city, it’s surrounded by forest.
 A ‘bee highway’ links the forest to the sea and the city has a large number of family-friendly museums & galleries.
 In the summer there’s swimming in Sørenga Seawater pool or at Tjuvholmen City Beach.
 In winter, families can try cross-country skiing through the Nordmarka Forest”.
-Read her post about free things to do in Oslo.

 Bergen was also on her itinerary: “If you want to explore the western fjords of Norway, Bergen is a good base to start from.
 Kids will love the fact that the seven tree-covered mountains surrounding the city are rumoured to be home to trolls.
 Bergen’s most-recognised landmark, Bryggen, is a colourful cluster of buildings overlooking the harbour.
 In the summer months it’s buzzing with people enjoying coffee, beer and seafood dishes”.